gautam-404/MESA-PORT/README.md

     proj.create(overwrite=False, clean=False)
     ## CLI is shown if no arguments are passed
     ```
-> [!NOTE]
+> [!TIP]
-> * Instead of single-star evolution, you can create a binary system or an astero project.
-This is done by passing boolean True for binary or astero arguments while initializing the ProjectOps class.
+> Instead of single-star evolution, you can create a binary system or an astero project.
+This is done by passing boolean True for **binary** or **astero** arguments while initializing the ProjectOps class.

   * Take control of your project; make, clean, run, resume and delete.
     ```python